plicease-legacy/Alien-Packages-Cygwin/README.md

     my @packages = Alien::Packages::Cygwin->list_packages

 Returns the list of installed _cygwin_ packages.
+Each package is returned as a hashref containing a

+- Package

+    the name of the package

+- Version

+    The version of the package

+- Description

+    Empty string (descriptions are not available).

 ## list\_fileowners